 But you might get more Pension Credit if you have caring responsibilities, have severe disabilities or have certain housing costs.

-The age from which you can get Pension Credit is going up to 66 in line with the increase in State Pension age for women and the further increase to 66 for men and women.
+The age when you can get Pension Credit is going up to 66 in line with the increase in State Pension age for women and the further increase to 66 for men and women.
 Use the State Pension age calculator to find out more about the rise in women's State Pension age and when you can apply for Pension Credit.

 If you're aged 65 or over